-A blog for teachers and students preparing for the Cambridge Proficiency in English exam (CPE), the Cambridge Certificate in Advanced English exam (CAE), the First Certificate in English exam (FCE) or IELTS.
+A blog for teachers and students preparing for the Cambridge Proficiency in English exam (CPE) and the Cambridge Certificate in Advanced English exam (CAE).
 Here you will find some examples of articles, essays, letters and other pieces of writing.
 You will also find some ideas on how to increase your vocabulary and improve your writing skills.

 A letter to the editor (Proficiency exam)